When you stare at a display full of text for hours at a time, a nice looking color scheme is worth the time it takes to set up.

 For future reference, here's how I set everything up:

-- Use these instructions from the pathogen github README to install it - pathogen will be used further down to install solarized.vim and NERDTree:
+Follow these instructions from the pathogen github README to install pathogen.
+In the next step, we'll be using pathogen to install more bits.

 (For more info see http://ethanschoonover.com/solarized/vim-colors-solarized)